eat-sleep-code/camera/README.md

+# Compatibility Notice

+Due to breaking changes in the Raspberry Pi OS camera stack, this software will **not** work with the recent *Bullseye* version of Raspberry Pi OS.
+A new integration library - is currently under development by the Raspberry Pi Foundation with a planned release in early 2022.
+Our camera software will be updated to take advantage of this integration library when it becomes publicly available.

+In the meantime, if you wish to use this software you will need to install the *Buster* version of Raspberry Pi OS.

+---

 # Camera

 This program makes the use of a Raspberry Pi HQ camera a little more powerful and user-friendly.
 It unleashes easy exposure bracketing, timelapse functionality, etc.   It also adds on-screen controls for use with touch screens, additional error handling, and presets for some common settings.